bring-shrubbery/golang-rpc-example/README.md

 # Golang RPC Example

+*🥑 Please star or fork this repository if you like it 👀*

 This is an example of how to setup/use golang's built-in RPC.
 This example contains a client, scheduler (for primitive load balancing) and two servers, which are contacted by only the scheduler via RPC.

 ## How to run